 Hope Hall is the only school to offer the time-proven Dolce Method for Learning Mastery© Program, written and copyrighted by Sister Diana Dolce, S.S.J., the school’s Founder and Executive Director.

 The Dolce Method for Learning Mastery© teaches the full New York State curriculum, as well as organizational skills and social skills, in a non-traditional way.
-It has been used successfully since 1977 to help students with ADD, ADHD, Central Auditory Processing Delays, mild anxiety disorder, or simply a low IQ to become lifelong learners.
+It has been used successfully since 1977 to help students with ADD, ADHD, Central Auditory Processing Delays, mild anxiety disorder, or simply a low average IQ to become lifelong learners.

 The program strategies are designed to meet the needs of children who have experienced frustration and failure in a traditional classroom setting.
 Content and study skills are constantly reviewed and reinforced so that students achieve high levels of mastery.